The Program

 The test was developed based on a job analysis of the skills and abilities required for an apprentice in school and on the job.
 The GAN selection procedure has been developed in compliance with regulations established in the Standards of Educational and Psychological Testing, Principles for Validation and Use of Personnel Selection Procedures (American Psychological Association), and the Uniform Guidelines of the Equal Employment Opportunity Commission.
 The Gan Aptitude Battery has been reviewed by the Equal Employment Opportunity Commission (EEOC) and the Department of Labor (DOL) and is in compliance with all legal requirements.

-What if my ranking score on the eligibility list is too low to enter the program?
+What if my ranking score on the eligibility list is too low and I am not hired into the program?

 Should I work as fast as I can when taking the test?